 As a blogger, having an audience is a goal most aspire to.
 Otherwise, I guess you're just talking to yourself.
 Which is fine.
 I mean, I talk to myself all day long, but that was not why I started blogging.
 Back in 1999 (even before that!), I knew there had to be other moms that wanted to work at home or other stay at home moms that wanted to make a little spending money.
 I couldn't be the only one?!
 And though I had a degree, a career in radio — I found myself unemployed by a weird legal battle over the radio station frequency that my employers were embroiled in.
 All employees of the station, sadly found themselves jobless in early 2002.
 I had a little baby, a 7-year old and my entire identity at the time was tied up into my radio “persona” and I was lost.
 Really lost.

 So I dived into my little fledgling of a blog and never looked back.
 Luckily, over the years my blog has seen audience growth.
 And that growth has come from all kinds of avenues.
 Some of it is through search engines, word of mouth, my own subscriber list and now, social media too.
-I’ve hit bumps and snags along the way, but I have always been proud of what I’ve accomplished and love, love, love what I do here on this blog — which is sharing with YOU.
+I've hit bumps and snags along the way, but I have always been proud of what I've accomplished and love, love, love what I do here on this blog — which is sharing with YOU.
 And though I have never made millions of dollars and still work another job for my income, my blog is a real passion that fulfills me in many ways.
 (Want to create your own passion?
 Always wanted a blog too?
 Create your blog RIGHT NOW!
-I’ll show you how!)
+I'll show you how!)
 But I'm always wanting to learn how to increase blog traffic for my own blog too.

 Traffic Makes a Blog Worth It